Quick Answer

 - Formal psychoeducational testing results showing deficits in working memory, attention, and executive function

-- Specialist letter (psychiatrist or psychologist) describing specific functional limitations in daily life, not just ADHD symptoms in general
+- Specialist letter from a psychiatrist or psychologist describing specific daily functional limits, not only ADHD symptoms in general

 - Employment records showing repeated job losses, formal warnings, or performance issues linked to ADHD